Willie-Pretorius/ITEC_CRDB_Python_Script/README.md

 sudo ufw allow from 172.0.0.0/24 to any port 22 proto tcp

 sudo ufw allow from 192.168.217.0/24 to any port 22 proto tcp

 sudo ufw allow from 192.168.217.0/24 to any port 80 proto tcp

-sudo ufw allow from 192.168.0.0/24 to any port 22 proto tcp

-sudo ufw allow http

 sudo ufw allow https